objektwerks/house/README.md

 Tropical Home
 -------------
->A model of a tropical home.
+>Model of a tropical home.

 Model
 -----